Top Six Things to Avoid When Planning Your Company off-site

 5. Not starting with a general budget

-A quick way to sour the intention of a retreat is to be anxious about the cost.
+A quick way to sour the intention of an off-site is to be anxious about the cost.
 Start with a budget and plan to go over about 10-15%.
 This will serve as a baseline for what you can and cannot do.
 Perhaps there are no financial limitations and you’ll opt for luxury all the way (good for you!).

 6. Not setting an intention